NV2 Security Clearance

 The payment structure is as follows:

-- DISP-Accredited Organisations: Organisations with current Defence Industry Security Program (DISP) accreditation that sponsor their own employees are responsible for the AUD 2,395 AGSVA fee.
-No additional fees are incurred since the clearance is managed in-house.
+- DISP-Accredited Organisations: Organisations with current Defence Industry Security Program (DISP) accreditation that sponsor their own employees are responsible for the AUD 2,486 AGSVA fee.

-- Organisations Using a Sponsoring Organisation: Organisations without DISP accreditation that require assistance from a third-party sponsoring organisation are responsible for the AUD 2,395 fee plus any additional charges levied by the sponsor.
+- Organisations Using a Sponsoring Organisation: Organisations without DISP accreditation that require assistance from a third-party sponsoring organisation are responsible for the AUD 2,486 fee plus any additional charges.

-- Individuals (Using a Sponsoring Organisation): If you apply through a third-party sponsoring organisation, you are responsible for the full fee, including the AUD 2,395 AGSVA charge and any additional fees imposed by the sponsor.
+- Individuals (Using a Sponsoring Organisation): If you apply through a third-party sponsoring organisation, you are responsible for the full fee.

 Waiting Times